 Before cultivating the trap strips, allow three days to assess the effectiveness of the insecticide.
 If adequate control is not achieved after three days, it may be necessary to treat the trap strip again.
 When grasshoppers have been eliminated from the trap strip, it should be possible to complete tillage without fear of displacing large numbers of grasshoppers into adjacent crops.

 Feeding preference studies has shown that oats is an exception and is not a preferred food source for grasshoppers.
-If choices are available the grasshoppers will ignore oats in favour of a more desirable food source.
+If choices are available, grasshoppers will ignore oats in favour of a more desirable food source.
 Peas are another example of a non-preferred crop.
 In both these cases even if grasshoppers do feed on the crop damage is more limited and their biotic or reproductive potential is reduced.
-Therefore they can be used as a guard strip around more preferred crops.
+Therefore, they can be used as a guard strip around more preferred crops.

 This strategy is a reverse of the trap strips previously considered.
 In this case the grasshoppers will tend to look for other food options rather than penetrate the guard strip into the main crop.

 Within the canopy a cool, moist micro-climate is created which can be detrimental to grasshoppers.
-However, grasshoppers are partial to developing lentil pods above the canopy.
+However, grasshoppers prefer developing lentil pods above the canopy.
 They will even spread the flower parts to consume the early minute pods.
 This type of damage can result in delaying maturity as the plant tries to compensate by producing new pods.

 Yield losses can result if entire pods are consumed but even moderate feeding on the pods will break the integrity of the pod, resulting in premature shattering and subsequent yield loss.
 If the feeding on the pod is less severe but still results in holes in the pod it increases the risk of disease and staining of the seeds which will result in a grade loss.
 Because of these factors the economic threshold in lentil is considered to be only 2 grasshoppers per square metre.

-Once bolls have formed in flax, the economic threshold is two grasshoppers per square metre. grasshoppers will rip off the stem at the base of the boll resulting in a direct yield loss.
+Once bolls have formed in flax, the economic threshold is two grasshoppers per square metre.
+Grasshoppers will cut the stem at the base of the boll resulting in a direct yield loss.

 Because of the value and extent of canola grown in the province, an economic threshold for grasshoppers in this crop is being studied.
 Early observations suggest that B. napus varieties have more trouble compensating from grasshopper feeding than do B. rapa varieties.
-B. juncea varieties appear to recover best out of the three.
+Brown mustard, B. juncea varieties appear to recover best out of these three plant species.